 Which currency should you use?

 There are 13 currencies in use across the Caribbean, such as the Mexican Peso, the Barbadian Dollar and even the US Dollar!
 Check our individual destination guides for the best currency for your Caribbean holiday.
 A number of destinations use the Eastern Caribbean Dollar (also called East Caribbean Dollar), so we’ve covered that in more detail here.
+And if you order your travel money with Thomas Cook, it could be with you on the next business day.

 Which countries use the Eastern Caribbean Dollar?